wesleneuy/chicagorideshare/_posts/2021-12-23-Temporal Analysis.md

 ![fare1-plot]({{ site.url }}{{ site.baseurl }}/assets/images/fare1.png)

 Rideshare users spent an average of $17 per trip in October.
-Longer distances does not necessarily mean higher fares as some passengers may opt for larger vehicles, among other factors.
+Longer distances does not necessarily mean higher fares due to surge pricing or with some passengers opting for larger vehicles, among other factors.

 ![fare2-plot]({{ site.url }}{{ site.baseurl }}/assets/images/fare2.png)